CenterPoint Energy in Texas: Service Area, Outages & TDU Charges Guide

 How to Report a CenterPoint Energy Outage (Phone Numbers & Map)

-If you live in CenterPoint Energy’s service area and your power goes out or you come across downed power lines, contact CenterPoint, not your REP. Your REP cannot dispatch crews or make grid repairs.
+If you live in CenterPoint Energy’s service area and your power goes out or you come across downed power lines, contact CenterPoint, not your Retail Energy Provider (REP).
+Your REP cannot dispatch crews or make grid repairs.
 Below is CenterPoint Energy’s contact information.

 • To Report a Power Outage: Call 800-332-7143 Houston) for Houston and surrounding areas.